 Why are co-ops different?

-C-operatives focus on delivering its mission to its members, rather than maximising return to investor shareholders through profit distribution and capital growth.
-This means co-ops can pursue long term business plans, which can be very successful for patient members and local communities.
+Co-operatives focus on delivering their mission to their members, rather than maximising return to investor shareholders through profit distribution and capital growth.
+This means co-ops can pursue

 Co-operatives help Australia maintain a fair economy